11 steps for PR crisis management

 Most companies - probs all - will face a PR crisis at some point - it’s kinda inevitable.
 From bad reviews to a management scandal, a negative situation will have a powerful impact on your brand’s reputation.

 You’ll make mistakes.
 You won’t be perfect.
 But you must be human.
 You must be honorable.
-Here are the steps you need to take that’ll get you to the end of the tightrope, without plunging into the abyss.
+Here are the steps you need to take to ride a PR crisis, and potentially turn a negative into a positive.

 There are three stages of a PR crisis…